HenyDayDay/WOE-and-LR/README.md

 5. Scorecard: user-defined parameters: Factor, pdo (Points to double the odds), offset

-6. Evaluation: KS and AUC, Correlation, P value and VIF (Variance inflation factors) It's not model validation.
-It's old-school statistics but your boss will like them
+6. Evaluation: KS and AUC, Correlation, P value and VIF (Variance inflation factors) It's old-school statistics but your boss will like them